EXCLUSIVE-Trump plans executive order to punish arms trade with Iran -sources

 The proximate cause for the U.S. action is the impending expiry of a U.N. arms embargo on Iran and to warn foreign actors - U.S. entities are already barred from such trade - that if they buy or sell arms to Iran they will face U.S. sanctions.

+"We'll do all the things we need to do to ensure that those sanctions are enforced," Pompeo said of the U.N. arms embargo, recalling many experts argued U.S. unilateral sanctions imposed after it abandoned the nuclear deal would fail.

+"We've been very successful in spite of what the world said would happen," he added, saying U.S. sanctions had drastically reduced Iran's financial resources.

-(Reporting By Arshad Mohammed and Michelle Nichols Additional reporting by Steve Holland Editing by Mary Milliken and Grant McCool)
+(Reporting By Arshad Mohammed and Michelle Nichols Additional reporting by Steve Holland and Matt Spetalnick@ Editing by Mary Milliken and Grant McCool)

 ((arshad.mohammed@thomsonreuters.com; +1 202 898 8300; Reuters Messaging: arshad.mohammed.thomsonreuters.com@reuters.net))